 Inspiration Point Drive is a 15.3 mile lightly trafficked point-to-point trail located near Mantua, Utah that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 off road driving